tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 <h5>Introduction to sequences and series:</h5>

-A sequence and a series are fundamental concepts in mathematics that deal with ordered lists of numbers and the sum of these numbers.
+`Sequence`

+A sequence is a set of numbers written doen in a specific order.
+For example:
+1,3,5,7,8 or -1,-2,-3,-4

 <h5>Geometric and arithmetic series</h5>